public void InPlaceTranspose()Public Sub InPlaceTransposepublic:

-Let LaTeX equation be a matrix, and consider its generic entry
+Let be a matrix, and consider its generic entry

 The method transforms this instance in its transpose.